Aehr Test Systems (AEHR)

 » Aehr Test Systems F3Q10 (Quarter End 2/28/10) Earnings Call Transcript

 » Aehr Test Systems F2Q10 (Qtr End 9/30/09) Earnings Call Transcript

 » Aehr Test Systems F4Q09 (Qtr End 07/28/09) Earnings Call Transcript

-Before we begin, I’d like to make a few comments about forward-looking statements.
-Please be advised that during the course of our discussion today we may make forward-looking statements that involve risks and uncertainties relating to projections regarding industry growth and customer demand for Aehr Test product as well as projections regarding Aehr Test’s future financial performance.
+Thank you, Lasse, and thanks to everyone for joining us today.
+Before we begin I'd like to make a few comments about forward-looking statements.
+Please be advised that during the course of our discussion today we may make forward-looking statements that involve risks and uncertainties relating to projections regarding industry growth and customer demand for Aehr Test products as well as projections regarding Aehr Test's future financial performance.

 Actual results may differ materially from projected results and should not be considered as an indication of future performance.
-These risks and uncertainties include, without limitation, world economic conditions, the timing of the recovery of the semiconductor equipment market, acceptance by customer of Aehr Test’s technologies, acceptance by customers of the systems shipped upon receipt of a purchase order, the ability of new products to meet customer needs or performance described, the company’s development, manufacture and marketing of a commercially successful wafer level test and burn in system and the potential emergency of alternative technologies, each of which could adversely affect demand for Aehr Test’s products in calendar year 2010.
+These risks and uncertainties include, without limitation, world economic conditions, the state of the semiconductor equipment market, acceptance by customers of Aehr Test's technologies, acceptance by customers of the systems shipped upon receipt of a purchase order, the ability of new products to meet customer needs or performance described, the company's development, manufacture and marketing of commercially successful wafer-level test and burn-in system and the potential emergence of alternative technologies, each of which could adversely affect demand for Aehr Test's products in fiscal year 2011.

-Now, I’d like to introduce our chairman and CEO Rhea Posedel.
+Now I'd like to introduce you to our chairman and CEO, Rhea Posedel.
+Rhea?